 She heard her phone buzz from somewhere in the kitchen.
 Probably work, she hadn’t shown up in two days.
 She was probably fired, but she couldn’t even make herself care.
 Her life was just one big miserable mess.

-Emma sighed and closed her eyes again, hoping to drift back into the blissful unconsciousness of sleep so she wouldn’t have to feel anymore.
-And just as she was drifting off, there was a knock on her door.
+Emma sighed and closed her eyes again.
+She hoped to drift back into the blissful unconsciousness of sleep so she wouldn’t have to feel anymore.
+But just as she was drifting off, there was a knock on her door.

 With great effort, she pushed herself out of bed and dragged her feet slowly toward the door.
 She picked up his wallet along the way, fully intending to throw it at him the moment she opened the door.
 Emma jerked the door open but froze before she was able.